 For further information regarding this program please call the Rocklin campus at (916) 660-7452, or the Nevada County campus at (530) 274-5330.

-The Rocklin campus library offers students a collection of over 85,000 print and 140,000 electronic books, various course textbooks available on reserve, and around-the-clock access to magazines, journals, newspapers, streaming films, and eBooks through subscription databases.
-Librarians are available to assist students in-person and online with research questions, and computers are available for library database and Internet research.
+The Rocklin campus Learning Resource Center includes the library and Learning Commons, which provide a myriad of services including technology help, textbook reserves, and research and writing consultations and assistance.
+Within the space, students can take advantage of over 80 open-access computers, as well as collaborative working spaces, group study rooms, and quiet study areas.
+The library collection consists of over 85,000 print and 140,000 electronic books, and around-the-clock access to magazines, journals, newspapers, streaming films, and eBooks through subscription databases.
+Librarians are available to assist students in-person and online with research questions.
 The library website also offers online research guides and information literacy tutorials.

 The Tahoe-Truckee campus provides a range of library services in the Learning Center.
 While fall and spring classes are in session, hours are Monday through Thursday from 10:00 a.m. to 6:30 p.m. and by appointment.

 NextUp, also known as CAFYES (Cooperating Agencies Foster Youth Educational Support) provides enhanced support and services to eligible current and former foster youth attending Sierra College.
 The additional services may include: